 These three are great deals on chia seeds, and very high quality.
 Also great for horses!
 Who knew!!

-The second row is NOT organic to my knowledge.
+The second row is NOT organic to my knowledge and is for HORSES.
 That one deal says “equine” so your horse knows it’s ok to eat.
 As you may know, some horses CAN read so they had to put that on there to re-assure the more literate steeds in the herd.
 For non-believers, just watch “Mr. Ed” the 1950’s tv show for proof!